carlosalvv98/WeekendSync/README.md

 ## 📱 Mobile Responsiveness

-The app should be designed to be fully responsive across:
+The app is designed to be fully responsive across:
 - Desktop
 - Tablet
 - Mobile devices
-right now, it is only available via React web.

 ## 🔒 Security Features